|

 Bayman: A Life on Barnegat Bay".
 This should be required

-reading for anyone who plays on the bay, because they will gain
+reading for anyone who works and/or plays on the bay, because they

-a new respect for the rich history of the Barnegat Bay and its baymen,
+will gain a new respect for the rich history of the Barnegat Bay

-and the way we give back should be taking care of her.
+with mother earth, and the way we give back should be taking care

 fishing, mossing, woodcutting, trapping: these were just some of